wiseman-timelord/aiDEr-Local/README.md

 - Status: Alpha - Under Development.

 ### DEVELOPMENT:
+1. if the user deletes the model file that is currently selected, then it needs to, save the model to the global immediately and save the global to the `.\data\persistence.txt` upon going back to the main menu.
 1. Complete download of model (see NOTATIONS section) - In the mean time we are testing with "deepseek-v2-lite-instruct" in Q8 GGUF.
 3. Testing Running aider - Is the install complete?
 Are there any further issues.
 4. Implement code, to enable configuration and use of Huggingface Larger models, under the circumstances of repeating errors.
 This could auto-detect the larger versions with the nearest relating name, and just automatically use that, until the error has been solverd, or otherwise, it would have to be hardcoded to what I determine to be the best performing ~400b model at the time.